-We will encourage children to "use their words" if they become angry or frustrated.
+In the classroom, teachers will encourage children to "use their words" if they become angry or frustrated.
 Staff members will maintain a close and constant supervision of children at all times.
 The following steps will be taken if a biting incident occurs at our center:

-- The biting will be interrupted with a firm "No...we do not bite.
-We use our teeth for eating food" or other similar phrase. - Staff will stay calm and will not overreact. - The bitten child will be comforted. - Staff will remove the biter from the situation.
-The biter will be given something to do that is satisfying. - The wound of the bitten child shall be assessed and cleansed with soap and water.
+- The biting will be interrupted with a firm "We do not bite our friends!" or "Biting is not a safe choice!" other similar phrases. - Staff will stay calm and will not overreact. - The bitten child will be comforted. - Staff will redirect the child who bit away from the situation and the child will be given something to do that satisfies their desire to bite. - The wound of the bitten child shall be assessed and cleansed with soap and water.
 First Aid procedures will be followed as needed. - The parents of both children will be notified of the biting incident.
-Appropriate forms will be filled out (Incident Report). - The bitten area should continue to be observed by parents and staff for signs of infection. - After a biting incident has occurred staff members will maintain a close and constant supervision of the child at all times.
+Appropriate forms will be filled out (Incident Report). - The bitten area should continue to be observed by parents and staff for signs of infection.

+• Staff members will continue to maintain a close and constant supervision of the child at all times.